 If you can find the tooth after the accident or injury, bring it with you when you seek medical help.
 Pick the tooth up by the crown - this is the part of the tooth that you see in the mouth - and avoid touching the root end.
 Do not wrap the tooth in tissue or gauze or scrub the tooth.
 This will damage the delicate cells on the root needed to attach the tooth back to the gum.
 Place the tooth in a cup of milk (or water, if milk is not available) to keep it moist.
 Remember: get to a dentist as quickly as possible.
 The chances of saving the knocked out tooth are much greater if the dentist is seen within an hour.

 The sooner you get treatment, the better.
-We prioritize quick treatment for serious dental issues so that you can feel better as soon as possible.
-Don't hesitate to contact us for emergency dental services if you're experiencing urgent dental symptoms.
+At our dental office in Brampton, we prioritize quick treatment for serious dental issues so that you can feel better as soon as possible.
+Don't hesitate to contact us for dental emergency services in Brampton if you're experiencing urgent dental symptoms.